Code-Cornelius/CorAI/README.md

 For now, we only use metaclasses for `APlot`, where it allows a registration pattern for all plots.

 ## priv_lib_ML
 It should be imported as the alias: `corai`, as a reference to Cornelius AI.
+It is possible to use all the functions and tools (everything is exposed to the root) by using `corai.name_fct`.
+However, if one wants to be clearer in the code, one can also use `corai.folder.name_fct` as it is exposed in the structure above.

 ## priv_lib_plot
 `colors_seaborn.py` gives a presentation of the different (personal) favorite palette of seaborn.

 ## priv_lib_util